rust-lang/rfcs/text/0000-failure-box.md

 abstraction between the error and what it's represented at, which forces developers to implement the error trait for the box as well.
-It also makes pattern matching over data contained on the error a lot more awkward as it requires derefering the error first.
+It also makes pattern matching over data contained on the error a lot more awkward as it requires deref-ing the error first.

 By using a error specific box (called `Failure<T>`) it opens up not only the possibility to customize the error handling code to make the box more implicit,